ludste/hotelmania-ontology/README.md

 The project uses Maven for dependency management and compilation.

-If you which to use Maven for your project too you can add this project as a dependency, add this to your `pom.xml` file:
+If you wish to use Maven for your project too you can add this project as a dependency, add this to your `pom.xml` file:

     <dependency>
       <groupId>es.upm.fi.emse.hotelmania</groupId>